 Things to keep in mind

 Reading every plaque/information posted here would probably take weeks.
-We spent three hours but could have spent may more, I was just too exhausted to keep going.
+We spent three hours but could have spent many more, I was just too exhausted from travel to keep going.

 Evening in Maboneng